jlevy/the-art-of-command-line/README-tr.md

 - Know about `tee` to copy from stdin to a file and also to stdout, as in `ls -al | tee file.txt`.

+- For more complex calculations, including grouping, reversing fields, and statistical calculations, consider [`datamash`](https://www.gnu.org/software/datamash/).

 - Know that locale affects a lot of command line tools in subtle ways, including sorting order (collation) and performance.
 Most Linux installations will set `LANG` or other locale variables to a local setting like US English.
 But be aware sorting will change if you change locale.
 And know i18n routines can make sort or other commands run *many times* slower.
 In some situations (such as the set operations or uniqueness operations below) you can safely ignore slow i18n routines entirely and use traditional byte-based sort order, using `export LC_ALL=C`.

+- You can set a specific command's environment by prefixing its invocation with the environment variable settings, as in `TZ=Pacific/Fiji date`.

 - Know basic `awk` and `sed` for simple data munging.
 For example, summing all numbers in the third column of a text file: `awk '{ x += $3 } END { print x }'`.
 This is probably 3X faster and 3X shorter than equivalent Python.